cryx3001/cComputer/README.md

     R7: 0x0005 => General purpose

 #### Instructions set
-    - Instructions of type "INST RA RA" should be readen as INST SRC DEST
     - If a '=>' is visible, it means that the value will be stored into the concerned register.
     - CMP and TST will store their value (1/0) into a flag.